theopn/dotfiles/README.md

 - The macOS wallpaper is by [arsenicxs](https://www.deviantart.com/arsenixc/art/Tokyo-Street-Night-684804497)
 - [hb's dotfiles](https://github.com/hbthen3rd/dotfiles) and [FelixKratz's dotfiles](https://github.com/FelixKratz/dotfiles) (the creator of Sketchybar) inspired my Sketchybar looks
 - Other than that, all of the config/code is mine.
-    - I do not like using code that I don't understand, especially in my day-to-day development environment.
+    - I dislike having code I don't understand, especially in my day-to-day development environment.
         I try to understand and rewrite configurations on my own
     - I give credit to all the amazing developers and the open-source community who developed all these tools I rely on every day and wrote documentation for them
-    - I also need to thank people in communities like [Dotfyle](https://dotfyle.com/) and [r/unixporn](https://www.reddit.com/r/unixporn/) who share their dotfiles that indirectly helped/inspired me
+    - I also would like to thank people in communities like [Dotfyle](https://dotfyle.com/) and [r/unixporn](https://www.reddit.com/r/unixporn/) who share their dotfiles that helped and inspired me
     - If you have any questions, concerns, or suggestions, do not hesitate to let me know through issues or PR!